Are you trying to find love in Idaho?

 So, where are the best cities for singles in Idaho?
 We’ve got the answers here.

-These are the best cities for singles in Idaho.
+These are the best cities for singles in Idaho for 2019.
 Try not to jump in the car with a dozen roses:

 - Moscow (Photos | Homes For Sale)